 This is directly connected to the point above.

-That clip is very good and it explains a lot how the MLM operates (it is created by a company called My Lead System Pro and it has a different approach than regular MLM).
+This clip is a very good example and it explains a lot of how the MLM operates (it is created by a company called My Lead System Pro and it has a different approach than regular MLM).

 The bottom line is you don’t want to run out of friends and family members.

-We have already touched the definition at the beginning.
+We have already touched on the definition at the beginning.

 It is a method of making money online by promoting someone else’s service or product using your website (including social media).
 You get paid a commission from 4% to 75% from the merchant, or affiliate program.